zommerfelds/html-sort-the-list/README.md

 # html-sort-the-list
 This is just a hacky draft web page where you have to put elements in the right order.
-Could be useful for a puzzle or escape room ;)
+Could be useful for a puzzle or escape room. ;)

 Code is based on https://codepen.io/panino/pen/PozbYEe.
 I belive it could be heavily refactored.